Editorials thehindu.com

 Prelims Takeaways

-• India's current strategic petroleum reserve (SPR) capacity is approximately 36.7-39 million barrels, covering about 7 days of consumption.
+• India's current strategic petroleum reserve (SPR) capacity and its coverage in terms of days of consumption.

 Elimination Traps